 Longview Solutions has a longstanding presence in the financial performance management (FPM) software market and was rated a Hot vendor in our most recent FPM Value Index.
 Several years ago it began offering a tax provision and planning application.
 I think it’s worthwhile to focus on the tax category because it’s less well known than others in finance and is an engine of growth for Longview.
 We expect larger corporations increasingly to adopt software to manage direct (income) taxes to improve the quality and efficiency of what today in most companies is an inefficient, spreadsheet-driven process.

-Topics: ERP, GRC, audit, finance transformation, legal, LongView, multinational, Tax, tax compliance, tax department, tax optimization, tax planning, Analytics, Business Analytics, Governance, Risk & Compliance (GRC), Business Performance Management (BPM), CFO, Financial Performance Management (FPM), FPM, Innovation Awards, international tax
+Topics: ERP, GRC, Office of Finance, audit, finance transformation, LongView, Tax, Analytics, Business Analytics, Governance, Risk & Compliance (GRC), Business Performance Management (BPM), CFO, Financial Performance Management (FPM), FPM, Innovation Awards

 The keynote theme at this year’s Sapphire conference in Orlando was Simple.
 Top executives from SAP, a software company associated with complexity, stated and restated that its future direction is to simplify all aspects of its products and the ways customers interact with them and the company itself.
 SAP’s longstanding and commendable aspiration to thoroughness in its software will be giving way to an emphasis on elegance in its engineering.
 This objective is more than admirable – SAP’s future competitiveness depends on it.
 Changing the fundamental architecture of SAP’s offerings – already well under way with HANA – is absolutely necessary.
 The design underpinnings in SAP’s ERP applications, for example, have been shaped by technology limitations that have disappeared, as Dr. Hasso Plattner, one of the company’s founders, pointed out in his keynote.
 However, the relevant issue facing SAP and the software market is how far the company can progress toward this goal and how fast.

-Topics: Microsoft, Mobile, SaaS, Salesforce.com, ERP, HCM, Human Capital, Operational Performance Management (OPM), Dynamics AX, Dynamics GP, Dynamics NAV Dynamics SL, Kenandy, PSA, reseller, Sage Software, Unit4, Analytics, Business Collaboration, Cloud Computing, Collaboration, Accounting, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), FinancialForce, HR, Infor, Supply Chain Performance Management (SCPM), Workday, HANA, Plex, Professional Services Automation
+Topics: Microsoft, Mobile, SaaS, Sales, Salesforce.com, ERP, HCM, Human Capital, Office of Finance, Operational Performance Management (OPM), Dynamics AX, Dynamics GP, Dynamics NAV Dynamics SL, Kenandy, PSA, Sage Software, Unit4, Analytics, Business Collaboration, Cloud Computing, Collaboration, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), FinancialForce, HR, Infor, Supply Chain Performance Management (SCPM), Workday, HANA, Plex, Professional Services Automation

 Analytics has long been a core discipline of Finance, applied to analysis of balance sheets, income statements and cash-flow statements.
 However, as I’ve noted, most finance departments have not kept up with recent advances.
 Our recent research in finance analytics shows that few organizations are realizing the potential of more advanced analytic methods and tools such as predictive analytics and driver-based modeling.
 One reason for this sluggishness is that they have not looked past yesterday’s requirements to see what possible.
 Another is that they are distracted by the difficulties they face in simply doing tried-and-true analysis, which is the result of difficulties in accessing the necessary data and inadequate tools.
 A third reason is that people receive too little training in the application of analytics to business and the use of more advanced analytic tools and methods.